Scalable and Efficient Neural Speech Coding: A Hybrid Design: NWC-based Speech Coding Systems

 \subsection{Signal Flow during Inference}

-Fig. \ref{fig:inference} shows the full CMRL signal flow with $N$ sub-codecs, having an LPC module as the first one.
-On the transmitter side the LPC analyzer first processes the input frame $\bx$ of 512 samples and computes 16 coefficients, $\bh^{(1)}$, as well as the residual samples $\bx^{(2)}$.
+Fig. \ref{fig:inference} shows the full system signal flow with $N$ sub-codecs, having an LPC module as the first one.
+On the transmitter side the LPC analyzer first processes the input frame $\bx$ of \zhenk{1024} samples and computes 16 coefficients, $\bh^{(1)}$, as well as \zhenk{512} residual samples $\bx^{(2)}$ \zhenk{at the center of the frame}.
 Then, the residual signal goes through the $N-1$ NWCs in sequentially.
 Note that the transmission process's primary job is to produce a quantized bitstring $\tilde{\bh}^{(i)}$ from LPC and each NWC.
 To this end, NWC's decoder part must also run to compute the residual signal and relay it to the next NWC module.
 The bitstring is generated as a concatenation of all encoder outputs: $\tilde{\bh}=\big[{\tilde{\bh}^{(1)}};{\tilde{\bh}^{(2)}}; \cdots; {\tilde{\bh}^{(N)}}\big]$.
 Once the bitstring is available on the receiver side, all NWC decoders run to reconstruct the LPC residual signal, i.e., $\hat\bx^{(2)}\approx\sum_{i=2}^N\calF_\text{dec}^{(i)}(\tilde{\bh}^{(i)})$.
 Then it is used as input of the LPC synthesizer, along with the LPC coefficients.